Ramoz007/blogger/README.md

 Use it as a starting point for symfony.

-Components version needs to be checked, see composer.json
+Component versions needs to be verified with time, see composer.json